Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Physical setup Numerical Simulations

 In this section, we outline the degenerate parameters in the cloud-crushing problem.
-We can de-dimensionalize Eqs. \ref{eq:Hydro} in units of cloud size $R_{\rm cl}$, cloud density $\rho_{\rm cl}$, and wind velocity $v_{\rm wind}$ (which can be conveniently expressed in terms of the wind Mach number $\mathcal{M}$).
-Therefore, the following are the choices of units for de-dimensionalizing Eqs. \ref{eq:Hydro},
+We can de-dimensionalise Eqs. \ref{eq:Hydro} in units of cloud size $R_{\rm cl}$, cloud density $\rho_{\rm cl}$, and wind velocity $v_{\rm wind}$ (which can be conveniently expressed in terms of the wind Mach number $\mathcal{M}$).
+Therefore, the following are the choices of units for de-dimensionalising Eqs. \ref{eq:Hydro},

 where $T_{\rm cl}$ is cloud temperature, $p_{\rm wind}$ is the wind pressure, $\chi$ is the density contrast between the cloud and the wind (such that $\chi = \rho_{\rm cl}/\rho_{\rm wind}$), $\gamma$ is the adiabatic index, and $\mu$ is the mean particle mass (in units of proton mass).
 The constants have their usual meaning.
-Using Eqs. \ref{eq:codeUnits}, we de-dimensionalize the hydrodynamic equations into the following (using tildes to represent de-dimensionalized quantitites),
+Using Eqs. \ref{eq:codeUnits}, we de-dimensionalise the hydrodynamic equations into the following (using tildes to represent de-dimensionalised quantities),